-Flushing of the system may be performed when the internal contamination level gets high or prior to internal maintenance ;work.
+Flushing of the system may be performed when the internal contamination level gets high or prior to internal maintenance work.
 The system is shutdown (see Section 3.4) prior to flushing.

 One flushing option is gravity flush from SPC-T-4.
 Borated water is stored in the charging water storage tank, SPC-T-4, located at the 347 ft. elevation in the Fuel Handling Building.
 This tank is connected to the DWCS.
+If desired, the CLD booster pump (CLD-P-1) may be used to assist in backflushing.
 Either filter train may be flushed without stopping flow through the other.